LLNL/hiop/README_developers.md

 int a, b, c;
 ```

-### Long declaration lines
+### Breaking down long lines

-When breaking methods declaration into multiple lines:
+Developers should have in mind a limit of ~125 characters per line.

-- have a limit of ~125 characters per line
+Here are guidelines for breaking function/method declaration or calls into multiple lines:
 - keep the first argument on the same line with the method name
 - align arguments on the subsequent lines with the first argument
 - if class name or return type long, place the function name at the beginning of the line and put the return type and class name qualification on the previous line (see example below)